Send and Monitor Transactions

 function so we recommend you start there.

-Register a webhook for transaction status (Under Development)
+Register a webhook for transaction status

 If you would like to be notified about changes in the status of your broadcast transaction you can register a webhook via the API.
 By listening to transactions as they update from pending in our system to included in a block, you can build rich in-app experiences for your users with response times faster than any indexing service.